ShenhanQian/VHAP/README.md

 Optional arguments

-- `--data.landmark_source both`: combine the best landmarks from STAR and Face-Alignment (takes longer for landmark estimation).
-STAR predicts very accurate landmarks for the mouth and eyes.
-Face-Alignment makes stable predictions for jawlines, noses, and eyebrows.

 - `--model.no_use_static_offset`: disable static offset for FLAME (very stable, but less aligned facial geometry)

   > Disabling static offset will automatically triggers `--model.occluded hair`, which is crucial to prevent the head from growing too larger to align with the top of hair.